Redfaire International Continues its Global Expansion with Terillium P

 ABOUT REDFAIRE INTERNATIONAL

 Redfaire International brings together leading Oracle JD Edwards consulting partners worldwide.
-With a team of over 530 and offices in 18 countries throughout EMEA and the U.S., Redfaire International helps clients to implement, optimise and manage their global JD Edwards ERP projects.
+With a team of over 530 and offices in 18 countries throughout EMEA and the U.S., Redfaire International helps clients to implement, optimize and manage their global JD Edwards ERP projects.
+More information can be found on Redfaire International’s website.

 ABOUT TERILLIUM